W4LD3V/W4LD3V/README.md

 Hello everyone! 🌟 I'm a health sciences grad who's transitioned into the world of Full-Stack Development.
-Passionate about the synergy of technology and well-being, my journey encompasses a mix of physical pursuits like marathons and triathlons, alongside a deep commitment to holistic practices like meditation and yoga. 💪🧘
+I am passionate about the synergy of technology and well-being.

+My journey encompasses a mix of physical pursuits like marathons and triathlons, alongside a deep commitment to holistic practices like meditation and yoga. 💪🧘

 In the realm of tech, I explore AI, programming, 3D printing, and ethical hacking, always pushing boundaries to create meaningful innovations. 🔍🤖 Let's connect, code, and conquer goals together! 🚀💙